guijmp/100-days-of-code/log.md

 **Thoughts**: I missed two days becuase I have been busy with setting up everything for university.
 But today I was very productive and I am happy how the stars turned out.

 **Link to Work**: [Drills](https://github.com/guijmp/Drills/commit/3959ced9801ef49ac4fa868677fcdbb776a82173)

+## Day 94, Oct 3, 2022

+**Progress**: It has been a week since my last day, it has been more complicated with being back at university.
+Today I read through chapter 13, where the organization of the classes is presented.

+**Toughts**: I was tired today so I did not manage to cover a lot of ground.

+**Lind to work**: Read the chapter, so no link